Session and Track

 Track 05: Pregnancy

-Pregnancy, also known as gestation, is the time during which one or more offspring develops inside a woman.
-A multiple pregnancies involve more than one offspring, such as with twins.
-Pregnancy can occur by sexual intercourse or assisted reproductive technology.
-Childbirth typically occurs around 40 weeks from the last menstrual period (LMP) this is just over nine months, where each month averages 31 days.
-When measured from fertilization it is about 38 weeks.
-An embryo is the developing offspring during the first eight weeks following fertilization, after which, the term fetus is used until birth.
-Symptoms of early pregnancy may include missed periods, tender breasts, nausea and vomiting, hunger, and frequent urination.
-Pregnancy may be confirmed with a pregnancy test.
+Pregnancy, or gestation, is the period during which one or more offspring develop inside a woman’s womb.
+In cases of multiple pregnancies, more than one offspring, such as twins, are carried.
+Pregnancy can result from sexual intercourse or through assisted reproductive technologies.
+Childbirth usually occurs around 40 weeks from the woman's last menstrual period (LMP), which is a little over nine months, with each month averaging 31 days.
+When calculated from fertilization, pregnancy lasts about 38 weeks.
+During the first eight weeks after fertilization, the developing offspring is referred to as an embryo, and after this period, it is called a fetus until birth.
+Early signs of pregnancy may include missed periods, tender breasts, nausea, vomiting, increased hunger, and frequent urination.
+Pregnancy can be confirmed with a pregnancy test.

 Track 06: Infertility in women